-Funding for this advertising campaign is mandated by the legislature and does not come from the state’s general fund.
-Under California Labor Code 2698, a portion of money received from lawsuits filed due to a violations of the state’s labor laws is earmarked for educating employers and employees about their rights and responsibilities.
+Funding for this campaign is mandated by the legislature and does not come from the state’s general fund.
+Under California Labor Code 2698, a portion of money received from lawsuits filed due to violations of the state’s labor laws is earmarked for educating employers and employees about their rights and responsibilities.